 Restored after years of neglect, the 15 acres of pleasure grounds at Brodsworth are now some of the most remarkable Victorian gardens in the country.
 With tunnels, bridges and paths creating a series of visual surprises, and drifts of wildflowers to delight any visitor.
 The Flower Garden is bedded out each summer in the high Victorian style, with a range of plants used by Victorian head gardeners including cannas and gingers for dot planting with plants such as Salvia, Gazania, Ageratum and Verbena forming the main parts of the design.
 The plants are chosen so that their eventual height creates a tiered effect, something very popular in the late 19th century when vivid and intricate carpet bedding was the height of fashion.
 The fountain runs on the hour, every hour for 15 minutes to add to the spectacle of the bedding scheme.

-As you move down into the Pleasure Grounds, which are set in an 18th century quarry, the scent of the Rose Garden greets you even before you can see it.
-Its 45 metre long pergola draped with scented climbers forms the central axis of the garden with box-edged rose beds on either side containing over 100 varieties of historic rose.
+As you move down into the Pleasure Grounds, which are set in an 18th-century quarry, the scent of the Rose Garden greets you even before you can see it.
+Its 45-metre long pergola draped with scented climbers forms the central axis of the garden with box-edged rose beds on either side containing over 100 varieties of historic rose.
 These make June a wonderful month in this corner of the garden.

 Brodsworth Hall Gardens ©English Heritage

-The lawns at Brodsworth lived through several decades without close mowing to become a valuable rare remnant of magnesium limestone grassland rich in wild flowers.
-Milkwort, rock rose, cowslip, rest-harrow and several native orchids flourish here from late spring through to mid summer.
+The lawns at Brodsworth lived through several decades without close mowing to become a valuable rare remnant of magnesium limestone grassland rich in wildflowers.
+Milkwort, rock rose, cowslip, rest-harrow and several native orchids flourish here from late spring through to mid-summer.
 It is in autumn that the historic influences at Brodsworth truly jump out at you.
 A fine collection of ornamental trees display their autumn colours and the formal garden frames the hall in beautiful autumn light.
 A permanent feature of these beautiful gardens is the fine topiary and hedges which take a more prominent role in autumn and winter once the flowers aren't taking centre stage.

 Cliveden near Maidenhead is a stunning building, now a luxury hotel, overlooking the river Thames with a fine dining restaurant.
-It’s extensive grounds include steep escarpments, beautiful woodlands and river views and there is even a ferrymans cottage that can be rented for special getaways.
-The gardens are varied with the formal Parterre and floral displays, ponds and stunning daffodil beds in spring that are a delight to roam around and close to the house and car park for those wanted a shorter walk.
+Its extensive grounds include steep escarpments, beautiful woodlands and river views and there is even a ferryman's cottage that can be rented for special getaways.
+The gardens are varied with the formal Parterre and floral displays, ponds and stunning daffodil beds in spring that are a delight to roam around and close to the house and car park for those wanting a shorter walk.
 The rest of the grounds covering many miles of footpaths are dog friendly and full of wildlife such as deer, rabbits and birds and there is not only a café but a very nice pub called The Feathers (correct at the time of writing) opposite the entrance, and many other pubs, cafes and restaurants in nearby Maidenhead, Bourne End or Taplow.

 Japanese pagoda in the Water Garden at Cliveden, Buckinghamshire ©National Trust Images/Megan Taylor

 Cragside was the home of Victorian engineer Lord William Armstrong and his wife Lady Margaret and was the first home in the world to be lit by hydroelectricity using Sir Joseph Swan's newly invented filament lightbulbs.
 Cragside has such extensive grounds that when we visited we brought our bicycles and cycled all the way around the estate drive (6 miles), short enough for smaller children to manage and even for our dog who happily ran alongside.
 This allows you to visit the entire estate including lakes, woodlands, a river and hilly countryside with breathtaking views.
 There are many spots perfect for picnics.
-Once children are thoroughly worn out and your dog in need of a sleep, the cafe is a delightful stop for tea and cake.
-The house is very interesting with Victorian gagetry and decor fand so are the formal gardens (dogs are not allowed).
+Once children are thoroughly worn out and your dog is in need of a sleep, the cafe is a delightful stop for tea and cake.
+The house is very interesting with Victorian gagetry and decor and so are the formal gardens (dogs are not allowed).